tiernano/www.tiernanotoole.ie/_drafts/mptcp-ssh-squid-openvpn-double-speed-part-2.markdown

 ---
 layout: post
 tags:
   - Networking
   - Projects
   - IPv6
-title: MPTCP, SSH, Squid, OpenVPN (and 2 Cable modems) = Double Speed?
+title: 'MPTCP, SSH, Squid, OpenVPN (and 2 Cable modems) = Double Speed?
 Not quite...
-Part 2
+Part 2'
-date: 2016-03-25 18:00:00
+date: 2016-03-25T18:00:00.000Z
 ---

 In [my previous post][1] I explained what i was trying to do...
 This post explains what i have been working on reciently, and performance results...
+So, first, what have i tried...

 [1]:https://www.tiernanotoole.ie/2016/03/22/2-Cable-Modems-Double-Internet-Speed-part1.html